SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter31.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 31
-title: Chapter 31 - The Road That Does Not Yet Exist
+Title: Chapter 31 - The Road That Does Not Yet Exist
-layout: default
 ---

 ## *The Silk of Fate*